-Task Implementation Schedule Owner Partners In Process Substantially Complete Complete Missing Service Credit: 1,000 A project to review ensure the total se • credit and FY 2015-16 BE MS, QA, SY Current Update Completed.
-Task Implementation Schedule Owner Partners In Process Substantially Complete Complete Back Contributions Uncollected: 1,000 , FY 2015-16 BE MS, QA, SY Current Update Completed. • Task Implementation Schedule Owner Partners In Process Substantially Complete Complete Members with a purchase in the system but no service contract set up.
-Service Contract, not Resident: 1.000 Members with a p urchase in the system bu t no service c ontract set up.
-Service Contract, not Resident: 1,000 Members with a p urchase in BE MS, QA, SY t no service c ontract set up. - t no service c ontract set up.
-1,000 FY 2015-16 t no service co Substantially Complete Complete 1,000 Current Update FY 2015-16 Completed.
-Implementation BE MS, QA, SY Substantially Complete Task Recalculate Contracts Uncompleted: FY 2015-16 Completed.
-Implementation BE MS, QA, SY Substantially Complete
+Task Implementation Schedule Owner Partners In Process Substantially Complete Complete Missing Service Credit: 1,000 A project to review - - credit and ensure the total se ervice cred it and related contributions were correct.
+FY 2015-16 BE MS, QA, SY Current Update Completed. - Task Implementation Schedule Owner Partners In Process Substantially Complete Complete Back Contributions Uncollected: 1,000 FY 2015-16 BE MS, QA, SY Current Update Completed.
+Task Implementation Schedule Owner Partners In Process Substantially Complete Complete Members with a purchase in the system but no service contract set up.
+Service Contract, not Resident: 1,000 urchase in the system bu it no service c ontract set up. - urchase in BE the system bu MS, QA, SY it no service c ontract set up. - Members with a p it no service c ontract set up.
+1,000 Members with a pr FY 2015-16 Completed. it no service c 1,000 Members with a p It no service c ontract set up.
+Substantially Complete Complete 1,000 Current Update Members with a p FY 2015-16 Completed.
+BE MS, QA, SY Substantially Complete 1,000 Current Update Task Recalculate Contracts Uncompleted: Members with a p FY 2015-16 Completed.
+BE MS, QA, SY Substantially Complete